Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 Basically, all the traits that allow kids to fit into our lives easily.

 The problem with trying to raise “good” kids is that we label any other time they’re not good as “bad.”
-We focus too much on getting kids to behave how we want them to, instead of analyzing why we’re so bothered and angered by their behavior.
+We focus too much on getting them to behave how we want them to, instead of analyzing why we’re so bothered and angered by their behavior.

 One, that I get embarrassed when my kids act out in public because of how people might see me.
 And two, my thoughts were in response to an irrational fear that he wouldn’t learn how to use a bicycle.
 I worried about whether he had the desire to keep learning if he was throwing a fit like this.